iotaledger/integration-services/api/USAGE.md

 Check the verifiable credential of a user.
 Validates the signed verifiable credential against the Tangle and checks if the issuer DID contained in the credential is a trusted root.

-`POST /verify-user`
+`POST /verify-identity`

-Verify a user, device or organization at the API Bridge.
-Only verified users with assigned privileges can verify other identities at the API.
+Verify an identity like a person, device or organization at the API Bridge.
+Only verified identities with assigned privileges can verify other identities at the API.
 Having a verified identity provides the opportunity that other users are able to identify and verify a subscriber by the verifiable credential.

 `POST /revoke-verification`

-Remove the verification of a user.
+Remove the verification of an identity.
 In the case of individual and organization identities the reason could be that the user has left the organization.
 Only organization admins, the initiator or the user itself can do that.

 `GET /prove-ownership/{user-id}`